sealerio/sealer/docs/site/src/docs/getting-started/plugin.md

   name: label_nodes.so # out of tree plugin name
 spec:
   type: LABEL_TEST_SO # define your own plugin type.
-  action: PostInstall # which stage will this plugin be applied.
+  action: PreGuest # which stage will this plugin be applied.
   data: |
     192.168.0.2 ssd=true
 ```